 Our gear has gotten more sophisticated over time, in part thanks to sponsors.
 Great gear is good to have, but if it's a choice between setting off on a second-hand bike, sleeping in an old tent and wearing second-hand shop clothing and staying at home, hit the road!

 We've toured with an old backpack strapped on the rack and a set of beat-up panniers filled with low-tech clothes and had just as much fun as we do now with all our comforts.

-After the theft of Eric's bike in Bolivia, he's replaced his original World Traveller with a Koga Signature touring bike.
-This is cycle design personalised: you build your bike online to your own specific requirements.
+After the theft of Eric's bike in Bolivia, he replaced his original World Traveller with a Koga Signature touring bike.
+This is cycle design personalized: you build your bike online to your own specific requirements.

-The extra outer pocket is handy for storing sunscreen, extra water and all those little things you need to get to fast.
+The back panniers are each equipped with an extra outer pocket.
+This is handy for storing sunscreen, extra water and all those little things you need to get to fast.